 If your complaint is one which has not been satisfactorily resolved by the normal customer services or complaints department, then you should refer the matter upwards, and ultimately, when you've run out of patience, to the top - the company CEO or MD.

 The higher the level of the person you are writing to, the more need to make your letter clear, concise, authoritative, etc. When referring complaints upwards always attach copies of previous correspondence.

-If you have exhausted all avenues of complaint at the organization itself, and you are determined not to let matters go, you must then find the appropriate higher authority or regulatory body.
+If you have exhausted all avenues of complaint at the organisation itself, and you are determined not to let matters go, you must then find the appropriate higher authority or regulatory body.

-Public services organizations - schools, councils, etc - will be part of a local government and ultimately central government hierarchy.
-In these structures, regional and central offices should have customer services departments to which you can refer your complaints about the local organization that's disappointed you.
+Public services organisations - schools, councils, etc - will be part of a local government and ultimately central government hierarchy.
+In these structures, regional and central offices should have customer services departments to which you can refer your complaints about the local organisation that's disappointed you.

 Unresolved complaints about companies that are part of a larger group can be referred to the group or parent company head office.
 Some are more helpful than others, but generally group and parent companies are concerned if their subsidiaries are not looking after dissatisfied customers properly.

-Generally look for the next level up - the regulatory body, the central office, the parent company - the organization that owns, controls or oversees the organization with which you are dissatisfied.
+Generally look for the next level up - the regulatory body, the central office, the parent company - the organisation that owns, controls or oversees the organisation with which you are dissatisfied.

 name and address (of customer service department)